Melissa cares for a variety of exotic animals and has completed a certificate in veterinary assisting and a bachelor's degree in biology.

-So you’ve just pulled out a dusty old aquarium from the basement and are now wondering if there are any interesting animals you can keep in it to avoid throwing it away or pursuing an arduous search for someone who’d be willing to come pick it up from your house (shipping them would be far more expensive than the unit itself).
-You can consider a limited number of animal species that can reside in your tank for their entire lives, livening up a boring room space with movement, and/or a natural, thriving aquatic or terrestrial ecosystem.
-First things first:
+So you’ve just pulled out a dusty old aquarium from the basement and are now wondering if there are any interesting animals you can keep in it to avoid throwing it away or pursuing an arduous search for someone who’d be willing to come pick it up from your house (shipping an aquarium would be far more expensive than the unit itself).
+You can consider a limited number of animal species that can reside in your tank for their entire lives, livening up a boring space with movement, and/or a natural, thriving aquatic or terrestrial ecosystem.

 - Make sure you clean out your aquarium with vinegar only.
 Never use any chemicals or soap.